 - 1. A Reminder List of all eligible productions shall be made available along with a nominations ballot to all members of the Sound Branch who shall vote in the order of their preference for not more than five productions. - 2.
 The five productions receiving the highest number of votes shall become the nominations for final voting for the Sound Editing award. - 3.
-Eligibility for this award shall be limited to the sound editing supervisor directly involved in and primarily responsible for the planning, creation, direction, and execution of the sound design and editing for each achievement.
-The supervisor must be the primary creative decision maker and principal interpreter of the director's vision to the sound editing team.
-The supervisor must approve the sound effects and their specific placement in the film, coordinate the creation of newly designed sound and Foley effects, and coordinate the editing of dialogue and ADR.
-The supervisor must oversee the recording of the pre-dubs and be present at the final mix.
-In the event the above responsibilities are divided, both co-supervisors must adhere to the above criteria.

-- 4. Nomination eligibility of the supervisor responsible for the achievement shall be determined by the Sound Branch Executive Committee. - 5.
+Eligibility for this award shall be limited to the sound editing supervisor(s) not to exceed two directly involved in and primarily responsible for the planning, creation, direction, and execution of the sound design and editing for each achievement.
+The supervisor(s) must be the primary creative decision maker and principal interpreter of the director's vision to the sound editing team.
+The supervisor(s) must approve the sound effects and their specific placement in the film, coordinate the creation of newly designed sound and Foley effects, and coordinate the editing of dialogue and ADR.
+The supervisor(s) must oversee the recording of the pre-dubs and be present at the final mix.
+In the event the above responsibilities are divided, both co-supervisors must adhere to the above criteria. - 4.
+In cases where more than one supervisor on a film claims eligibility for the Sound Editing award, each individual must submit a letter to the Sound Branch Executive Committee describing their contribution to the film in detail.
+Letters must be received by the Academy no later than 5 p.m.
+PT on Friday, December 1, 2017. - 5.
+Nomination eligibility of the supervisor(s) responsible for the achievement shall be determined by the Sound Branch Executive Committee. - 6.
 Final voting for the Sound Editing award shall be restricted to active and life Academy members.